melezhik/sparky/docs/acl.md

 # ACL flow

-ACL flow is stict, if an action is not allowed explicitely it's implecettely deined, for example in this case:
+ACL flow is strict, if an action is not allowed explicitly it's implicitly denied, for example in this case:

 ```yaml
 global: